rawdlite/audio-doc/docs/source/index.rst

 **This is a place where i document my journey in the Land of digital Audio**

+This is an attempt to sort out the various aspects of computer based audio that i am interested in and done in the hope that it might be useful to others.
 Emphasis is on issues around network streamers based on Raspberry 4 and other SBCs like the asus Tinkerboard and the Odroid C2.
-There are an abundance of ready made solutions one can install via a complette image.
-Yet sooner or later i find something i want to tinker with and this approach feels to limiting for my taste.

-If you enjoy the indepedence of `free software <https://www.fsf.org/>`_, like to know how thinks work and to optimize your listening experience, then this documentation might be for you.

-Check out the :doc:`cooperation` section for further information, including how to comment and cooperate on this project.
+There is a strong preference on solutions based on linux and  `free software <https://www.fsf.org/>`_ Check out the :doc:`cooperation` section for further information, including how to comment and cooperate on this project.

 .. note::

-   This project is under active development.
+   This project is in its infancy and under active development.

 .. todo::